lvgl/lvgl/docs/widgets/extra/keyboard.md

 ## Parts and Styles
 Similarly to Button matrices Keyboards consist of 2 part:
-- `LV_PART_MAIN` The main part and uses all the typical background properties
+- `LV_PART_MAIN` The main part.
+Uses all the typical background properties
-- `LV_PART_ITEMS` The buttons and it also uses all typical background properties and the *text* properties.
+- `LV_PART_ITEMS` The buttons.
+Also uses all typical background properties as well as the *text* properties.

 ## Usage